Ahmedabad Travel Guide

 Gandhi Ashram © Hardik Jadeja

-Often ignored by tourists, Ahmedabad is home to a number of stunning historical and religious sites, including the Sidi Sayed Mosque, Bhadra Fort, Juma Masjid, and the Akshardham Temple.
+Often ignored by tourists, Ahmedabad is home to a number of striking historical and religious sites, including the Sidi Sayed Mosque, Bhadra Fort, Juma Masjid, and the Akshardham Temple.
 Other places of interest include the Kamla Nehru Zoo, the musical fountain show at Kankaria Lake, and the markets at the Law Garden.

 Ahmedabad is best known, however, as the home of the Gandhi Ashram.
 Founded in 1915 as the Satyagraha Ashram by Mahatma Gandhi, it was an important base for the non-violent resistance; it was from here that Gandhi started the famous Dandi March to protest the British Salt Tax in 1930.
 Today tourists can see many of his teachings, and visit the handicrafts centre, paper factory, and spinning wheel factory on the site.